-As mentioned in question 36, the court may estimate the amount of harm if proof of the precise amount of harm is impossible or excessively difficult.
+The court may estimate the amount of harm if proof of the precise amount of harm is impossible or excessively difficult.
 In addition, the Cartel Court, the FCA and the FCAtt may, at the request of a civil court, assist the court with respect to the determination of the quantum of damages.